Introduction

 Avoid Mistranslations

-Start with Upanishadic and Bhagavad Gita Quotes
+Start with Upanishads and Bhagavad Gita

-Embedding Sanskrit Quotes in Your Life
+Implementing Sanskrit Quotes in Your Life

 • Daily Affirmations